NiwdEE/WU-51ng3/static/writeups/nullcon-ctf-2025/writeup.md

 The naive way to brute-force this would be to try all the possible combinations of the remaining 57 bytes, which is `2^(57*8)` or `1.4e137` combinations.
 This is not really possible to do in a reasonable time (and would get me banned for DoS tentative probably).

-But, after some reseach, I found out that even if it can accept a password of 128 bytes, bcrypt hash only uses the first 72 bytes of the password.
+But, after some reseach, I found out that even if bcrypt can accept a password of 128 bytes, it only uses the first 72 bytes of the password for the hash.

 Since the first 71 bytes are given in the source code, we can just brute-force the last byte of the password, which is `2^8` or `256` combinations.
 This is much more reasonable and can be done in a few seconds.